madebykind/madebykind-v3/content/work/chapter.md

 ---
+title: Rebranding an international arts centre
+date: 2023-06-28T12:25:28.863Z
+cover_img: images/strategy-notes.jpg
 cover_img_alt: Pam and Michelle stood in front of a wall of sticky notes
+intro: Chapter provides space for creativity in all its many forms.
+Art.
+Cinema.
+  Theatre.
+Community.
+The stories unfolding in their centre, from their creative spaces to their café.
+They believe art is what you make it.
+That’s why they seek to nurture and embolden every artist, every creative, every curious mind.
+key_stat: null
+services:
+  - brand
+  - digital
 topics:
   - Brand strategy
   - Brand identity